-Assumed initial public offering price per share \$ Historical net tangible book value per share of common stock as of June 30, 2019 \$3.25 Increase per share in net tangible book deficit per share of common stock attributable to pro forma adjustments Pro forma net tangible book value per share of common stock as of June 30, 2019 Increase in net tangible book value per share of common stock attributable to this offering Pro forma as adjusted net tangible book value per share of common stock after this offering Dilution per share of common stock to new investors participating in this offering \$
+Assumed initial public offering price per share \$16.00 Historical net tangible deficit per share of common stock as of September 30, 2019 \$(24.92) Increase per share in net tangible book value per share of common stock attributable to pro forma adjustments 28.44 Pro forma net tangible book value per share of common stock as of September 30, 2019 3.52 Increase in net tangible book value per share of common stock attributable to this offering 1.60 Pro forma as adjusted net tangible book value per share of common stock after this offering 5.12 \$10.88 Dilution per share of common stock to new investors participating in this offering \$10.88

-Each \$1.00 increase (decrease) in the assumed initial price to the public of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the proforma as adjusted net tangible book value by approximately \$ per share, and increase (decrease) the dilution per share to investors participating in this offering by approximately \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed initial price to the public of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by approximately \$5.8 million, or approximately \$0.14 per share, and increase (decrease) the dilution per share to investors participating in this offering by approximately \$0.86 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
 We may also increase or decrease the number of shares we are offering.
-An increase of

-1,000,000 in the number of shares offered by us would increase the pro forma as adjusted net tangible book value by approximately \$ or \$ per share, and the dilution per share to investors participating in this offering would be \$ per share, assuming that the assumed initial price to the public remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
-Similarly, a decrease of 1,000,000 shares in the number of shares offered by us would decrease the pro forma as adjusted net tangible book value by approximately \$, or \$() per share, and the dilution per share to investors participating in this offering would be \$ per share, assuming that the assumed initial price to the public remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual initial price to the public and other terms of this offering determined at pricing.
+An increase of 1,000,000 in the number of shares offered by us would increase the pro forma as adjusted net tangible book value by approximately \$14.9 million, or \$0.23 per share, and the dilution per share to investors participating in this offering would be \$10.65 per share, assuming that the assumed initial price to the public remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Similarly, a decrease of 1,000,000 shares in the number of shares offered by us would decrease the proforma as adjusted net tangible book value by approximately \$14.9 million, or \$(0.24) per share, and the dilution per share to investors participating in this offering would be \$11.12 per share, assuming that the assumed initial price to the public remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+The proforma as adjusted information discussed above is illustrative only and will adjust based on the actual initial price to the public and other terms of this offering determined at pricing.

-If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, our pro forma as adjusted net tangible book value per share after the offering would be \$, in each case assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, our pro forma as adjusted net tangible book value per share after the offering would be \$230.4, and the dilution per share to new investors would be \$10.67, in each case assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on the pro forma as adjusted basis as of June 30, 2019, the differences between the number of shares of common stock purchased from us, the total consideration and the weighted-average price per share paid by existing stockholders and by investors participating in this offering.
+The following table summarizes, on the pro forma as adjusted basis as of September 30, 2019, the differences between the number of shares of common stock purchased from us, the total consideration paid to us in cash and the average price per share paid by existing stockholders and by investors participating in this offering.
+The table below excludes 3,616,519 shares for which no cash consideration was received.